Masa-Tantawy/COVID-19-Dashboard/README.md

 “owid-covid-data.csv” contained information regarding COVID-19 mortality, cases, vaccinations, covid-19 ICU admissions, deaths and many more variables.
 The dashboard contains five figures and numerous stats cards.
 Each component of the dashboard gives a different perspective of the pandemic.
 The dashboard’s main aim is to provide the user with an overview of the current pandemic situation in the United Kingdom.

 Contents:
-1. Assets Folder containing images used in the dashboard.
+1. Assets Folder containing images used in the dashboard
+2. world.geo.json file needed for the world map
-1. Data Cleaning .py file; should be run first.
+3. Data Cleaning .py file; should be run first
-2. Main .py file
+4. Main .py file
+5. Project Report